IRSAAtUMn/RWorkshop18/docs/08-git.md

 [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) applications
 are available on all platforms to dumb down Git with menus and buttons.

-GitHub is a company, like Facebook or Google, that is just as famous as them in the geek world.
+GitHub is a company (recently purchased by Microsoft) that is just as famous as Facebook or Google in the geek world.
 It offers "social coding."
 Thus it is something like Facebook for software developers.
 You can use `git` without GitHub (or one of its competitors) but GitHub helps you show the world what you do and collaborate with the world.